mailto:firstname.lastname@example.orgMore transportation articles by David S. Lawyer

 A major problem with railroads in the non-communist world has been labor unions and featherbedding practices [for the U.S. situation see "The Railroad Situation" op. cit. pp.201-219: Railroad Labor].
-Under government ownership, labor unions would be prohibited.
+Under government ownership, labor unions could be prohibited.
 Due to the monopoly aspect of railroading,, the existence of labor unions only permits labor to allocate monopoly profits to themselves thereby concealing the existence of monopoly profits to a naive person inspecting the balance sheets.
 However, the charter of the railroad would specify that the wages paid should be sufficient to attract and retain skilled and conscientious employees.
 To avoid favoritism in employee selection, competitive examinations would be used.

 In addition to solving the labor problems by eliminating labor unions, government ownership would hopefully results in the selection of better managers.
 The existing railroad management has been severely criticized [see Wyckhoff, D. "Railroad Management" Lexington Books. see also "The Railroad Situation" op. cit. p.
 444].